Duckmanjbr/pfSense_Local-Repo/README.md

 # pfSenes_Local-Repo
-This is to allow local repos installed on pfSense and stops all remote repos from calling out.
+This script allows for a local repo installed on pfSense and stops all remote repos from being enabled.
+It disables pfSense from calling out for package updates.